Leo the Lion (MGM): Parodies

 In the Tom and Jerry cartoon Switchin' Kitten (1961), Jerry roars like Leo as his mouse hole that resembles the ribbon of the MGM logo (in gold).
 In addition, the Chuck Jones-directed Tom and Jerry cartoons from 1963 to 1967 begin with a cartoon variation of the MGM logo using Tanner instead of Leo.
-Tanner from the early Tom and Jerry cartoon intros from MGM roars at the beginning, and is then replaced by Tom, who yowls and hisses; the logo then transitions to the cartoon series' title sequence.
-Also, in the episode "Sorry Safari", there is a lion in the jungle sitting down and roaring while the company's name is on the top of the screen.
+Tanner from the early Tom and Jerry cartoon intros from MGM, roars at the beginning, and is then replaced by Tom, who yowls and hisses; the logo then transitions to the cartoon series' title sequence.
+Also, in the episode "Sorry Safari", there is a lion in the jungle sitting down roaring while the company's name is on the top of the screen.
 The same lion appears later in the episode.

 In the 1933 Looney Tunes cartoon Bosko's Picture Show, the feature film shown in Bosko's theater is produced by the "TNT Pictures" company, whose logo is a roaring and burping lion with the motto Eenie Meanie Minie Moe.
 Other Warner Bros. cartoons, such as She Was an Acrobat's Daughter and Bacall to Arms also poke fun at their cross-town rival studio.
 (Ironically, MGM would obtain the rights to these two cartoons in 1981 through United Artists and UA's purchase of Associated Artists Productions and its library in 1958, which included all pre-August 1948 color Looney Tunes/Merrie Melodies.)

 In National Lampoon's Animal House (1978), the motto of the Delta House is "Ars Gratia Artis".

 The Soviet animated film Ograblenie po...
 (1978/1988) parodied the logo with Cheburashka replacing the lion.

 The animated television series Tiny Toon Adventures included "end tags" for several of its main characters – short clips featuring the character(s) that were played immediately after the end credits.
 One of the end tags and post-credit scenes featured the character Furrball, who began by roaring at the screen like a lion before covering his mouth and letting out an apologetic mew.

 The Muppets parodied the logo in two of their productions in 1981.
 It was spoofed by Animal in the role of Leo in The Great Muppet Caper, and by Fozzie Bear in the same role in The Muppets Go to the Movies.
-Also, in one Muppet Babies episode ("The Daily Muppet," which first aired on CBS-TV Saturday, November 1, 1986), Baby Animal roars as Gonzo's face replaces the mask usually seen under the lion.
+Also, in one Muppet Babies episode ("The Daily Muppet," which first aired on CBS Saturday, November 1, 1986), Baby Animal roars as Gonzo's face replaces the mask usually seen under the lion.